ahoymarcus/nextjs-myjs-tech-blog/articles/web-services-technologies-overview-2022-03-11.md

 Once again, according to the site, the GraphQL system is indifferent to the kind of service it is dealing with the queries, and that it brings 2 major advantages:

-- **It unifyies and resolves complexities of dealing with many services, including legacy ones**
+- It unifyies and resolves complexities of dealing with many services, including legacy ones.
-- **It deals with the responsability of fetching data from the different systems and packaging it in the proper GraphQL response format**
+- It deals with the responsability of fetching data from the different systems and packaging it in the proper GraphQL response format.

 ###### 3. Hybrid Approch with Connected Databases and Integration of Existing System